Ready to create and sell online courses, but not quite sure which platform is best? Keep reading my dear–this post is

 This platform is pretty straightforward offering course creators the option to host unlimited students and unlimited courses across all plan levels.
 I've personally taken a few courses on Ruzuku and found it easy to navigate as a student, however, I've never taught my own course from the platform.
 One notable difference is that some of their plans include the ability to host webinars–so that's kind of cool.
 Ruzuku has plans starting at $99 per month, and they offer a free 14-day trial.

 Teachable is a platform that allows you to publish multiple courses and enroll unlimited students.
-They no longer offer a FREE plan, but the basic level plan is still quite affordable given all the capabilities.
-From experience, as a student of courses hosted on Teachable and as a course creator who has used Teachable, I can say that this platform is worth checking out.
+From experience, as a student of courses hosted on Teachable and as a course creator who currently uses Teachable, I can say that this platform is worth checking out.
 Their premium plans start at just $39 per month, but you can get started with their $0 free plan.

 For the options mentioned above, it's important to note that you have full control over your pricing.
 This means you get to set how much you want to charge.
 Whether it's $20 or $2,000–you are in full control of your pricing.
 In many cases, you can even offer a monthly payment plan as an option to your audience.